pete-machine/torchbricks/README.md

 ```

 ### Brick features: Act as a nn.Module
-A brick collection acts as a 'nn.Module' mean we can do the following:
+A brick collection acts as a 'nn.Module' meaning:

 ```python
 # Move to specify device (CPU/GPU) or precision to automatically move model parameters